cj1128/handmade-hero/README.md

 ### Day 36: Loading BMPs

 - FUN: Windows can't render BMPs correct.
 This is very amusing, because they are the guys who invented BMP.
 - Make player go up and down.
-I already implemented this function in the previous day, but I need to implement it in a new way: when the player moves to the stair, it goes automatically, no need to push any button.
+I already implemented this function in the previous day, but I need to reimplement it in a new way: when the player moves to the stair, it goes automatically, no need to push any button.
 - Rename `TileRelX` and `TileRelY` to `OffsetX` and `OffsetY`
 - Define `bitmap_header` and parse bitmap.
 We have to use `#pragma pack(push, 1) and #pragma pack(pop)` to make vs pack our struct correctly